 One of these challenges involved supplying the entire building with ample heat that would require less energy.
 “As forced air heating often results in the inefficient distribution of heat, causing significant drafts, and does not typically make for warm floors, it was not an option for the project,” Lima explained.
 “Also, the ceiling of the facility wasn’t high enough to accommodate gas radiant tube heaters without directly affecting the plastic roofs of the ambulances.
 For all these reasons, REHAU’s radiant floor heating became the obvious choice.”

-The REHAU radiant heating system works by circulating warm water through a network of RAUPEX O2 Barrier crosslinked polyethylene (PEXa) pipes and EVERLOC fittings placed in the floor.
+The REHAU radiant heating system works by circulating warm water through a network of RAUPEX O2 Barrier crosslinked polyethylene (PEXa) pipes placed in the floor.
 In all, more than 5,000 meters (17,000 feet) of RAUPEX pipe were used in the system, which was installed throughout the entire facility.
-REHAU PRO-BALANCE manifolds complete with Manifold Valve Actuators were arranged into 18 thermostat zones serving both the administration and garage areas of the building.
+REHAU PRO-BALANCE manifolds complete with manifold valve actuators were arranged into 18 thermostat zones serving both the administration and garage areas of the building.

-“The piping’s enhanced flexibility, working temperature range and REHAU’s EVERLOC fittings were a great asset to the complex slab assembly, and the installation went exceptionally well despite its installation during the cold winter season,” Lima explained.
+“The piping’s enhanced flexibility, working temperature range was a great asset to the complex slab assembly, and the installation went exceptionally well despite its installation during the cold winter season,” Lima explained.
 “REHAU’s support, through its agent, Kimatrol Environmental of Brampton, was also of great value, and we fully anticipate working with them again in the near future.”

 |Project:||Region of Waterloo EMS, Waterloo, Ontario|

 |REHAU System||Radiant heating RAUPEX® pipe, PRO-BALANCE® manifolds|